mruiter/com.neo/README.md

 ### v 2.1.0 - Initial Beta Release - Breaking Changes for Wall Switch !!
 Added support Homey Energy.
 Added first support base for Touch Wall Switch Triple
-- Still needs user input - Please report your device, manufacturer and product id -
+- Still needs user input, please report your device, manufacturer and product id
 Renamed wall switch driver names to the changed Coolcam naming - Will need re-pair of the Touch Wall Switch Dual.
 Driver split the Power Switching Plug V1 and V2 version - Will need re-pair of the Power Switching Plug V2.
 Change: All devices are added unsecure to avoid the problems in the Homey z-wave core.